ipernet/bitcoin-core-wallet-docs/README.md

 We also notice that an active `taproot` descriptor has automatically been added for supporting taproot addresses in the wallet.
 Taproot is unsupported in legacy wallets.

-# BIP39 demo
+# Restoring a wallet from scratch

 > From a Standalone offline version of https://github.com/iancoleman/bip39

 - **BIP39 then BIP32 process reminder**:
 ```
-256 bits of entropy => Encoded in a 24 words mnemonic => PBKDF2 of mnemonic and a passphrase (default "") using BIP39 settings (2048 iterations) => Yields a 512 bits "BIP39 Seed".
+From 256 bits of entropy => Encoded in a 24 words mnemonic => PBKDF2 of mnemonic and a passphrase (default "") using BIP39 default settings (2048 iterations) => Yields a 512 bits "BIP39 Seed".

-"BIP39 Seed" => BTC coin: HMAC-SHA512 with "Bitcoin seed" as the key and the Seed as data (BIP32 settings) => BIP32 root key.
+"BIP39 Seed" => BTC coin: HMAC-SHA512 with "Bitcoin seed" as the key and the Seed as data with default BIP32 settings => Yield a "BIP32 root key".
 ```

 **Sample BIP32 root key**:

 > xprv9s21ZrQH143K3h4mgBGdvYKeKLDRVEH3m68kBqiMoQYDv1VeCpe8Xt1akb1fNoh7hZcHAhfwggeeyFtdjFJRLyJGGAp7Te1mgZh5dHL9B6p

+**This is the key that will be set for all the descriptor of our wallet.**

-Now we need to **generate the descriptors** to have in our wallet, two for each of the [HD wallet standard](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md#features) you want supported by your wallet, such as:
+Indeed, from our seed, to recreate the (modern) wallet, we need to **generate the descriptors** to have in our wallet with two descriptor for each of the [HD wallet standard](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md#features) you want supported by your wallet, such as:

 - Pay-to-pubkey-hash scripts (P2PKH), through the `pkh` function (purpose id **[44'](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#purpose)**).